narrowspark/configurators/README.md

 Adds new config files to the `config` folder provided from your root composer.json `config-dir` name.

+> NOTE: The package name is taken to generate the file name.

-This example creates a new `view` config:
+This example creates a new `view` config file in the `packages` dir:

 ```json
 {